Juudini/gotasks/README.md

 # GO tasks CRUD basics operations
+A simple Go application that allows you to perform basic CRUD operations via the command line interface (CMD) for task management.
 ### Installation and Configuration

 Follow the steps below to set up and run the application in your local environment: